modelfoxdotdev/modelfox/languages/elixir/README.md

 ## Examples

 The source for this package contains a number of examples in the `examples` directory.
 Each example has a `README.md` explaining how to run it.

-### Notes

-- On Alpine Linux, Tangram for Elixir requires the `libgcc` library to be installed.
-It is not installed by default in the Alpine Linux docker image, but will very likely be a dependency of software you are already using.
-If not, you can run `apk add libgcc` to install it.
-We have opened [this issue](https://github.com/rust-lang/rust/issues/82521) with Rust to hopefully eliminate this requirement in the future.